cilynx/OctoPrint-Smoothieware/README.md

 # OctoPrint-Smoothieware

-This plugin will enable access to some of Smoothieware's specific features.
+This plugin enables access to some of Smoothieware's specific features.

 Phase One is a configuration editor.
 Phase Two is TBD.